yutotakano/discord-haskell-voice/README.md

 variants.
 - If you are to use any variants of `playYouTube`, you will additionally need youtube-dl installed.
 This is used to get the stream URL to pass to FFmpeg.
-To specify a custom executable name, use `playYouTubeWith`.
+To specify a custom executable name (such as yt-dlp), use `playYouTubeWith`.

 ## Features